jackfromeast/browser-dojo/v8/2019-star-ctf-oob-v8/README.md

 2. Array of Floats: Conversely, in an array of floating-point numbers, accessing an element directly yields the floating-point value.
 Here, V8 treats the value at the index as a float value.

-So, if we can overwrite the Map field of a array of object to an array of float, it will treat its element as float value which actually is a object pointer.
+This type confusion is crucial in V8 exploitation.
+To leak the address of a JSObject, we need to trick V8 into interpreting the object's pointer as an immediate value.
+Similarly, to perform arbitrary writes, we confuse V8 into interpreting an immediate value (such as an address) as a pointer, allowing us to overwrite the data it points to.

-By leveraging the type confusion here, we can leak arbitrary object's address:
+To leak arbitrary object's address, we can overwrite the Map field of a array of object to an array of float, then it will treat its element as float value which actually is a object pointer.

 ```
 var temp_obj = {"A":1};